chroniclesofcode/chroniqueue/README.md

 the old value.
 I added an acquire ordering on read, and it works.
 A similar situation happened with pop, check a very old commit to see it in detail.

+There was also a couple issues with my original implementation with just a read variable and a write variable.
+The read and write variables are jumping from exclusive -> shared -> modified very often, flushing the modified buffer very often and resulting in slower performance.
+It's not exactly false sharing, but suffers from both threads modifying variables in each other's caches.

+After doing some research, the way I have chosen to solve this issue is to keep a local read_local and write_local variable, which is only modified by the thread using it (won't experience cache coherency issues...).
+This improved the runtime of my multithread test from 190ms average to ~23 second average.
+To be honest, I don't really know if I did anything wrong - such an improvement is incredible.
+This shows that cache coherency issues and cache alignment processes take an enormous amount of time/throughput.
+It is very important to optimize these aspects when designing for optimal performance.
+This small change was only a few lines but made all the difference.